deckhouse/sds-node-configurator/docs/RESOURCES.md

 ### Creating an LVMVolumeGroup resource

-An [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource can be created in three ways:
+An [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource can be created in three ways described below.

 #### Automatic creation